domeniko-gentner/tweet2hugo/README.md

 directory.
 This script expects two json files in `/etc/tw2hugo`, which should have `chmod 700` for a non-privileged user and no rights for the group.
 All files should have `chmod 400`.

+## Setup

+This package depends only on the pip package "requests", which I recommend to simply install globally with `pip3 install requests`.
+You can also use the provided pipfile and install all dependencies into a virtual environment with `pipenv lock`, however, you will need to activate that environment in your automation script.

+Next, you will need to install the configuration files below:

 ## Needed configuration files

 /etc/tw2hugo/mail_credentials.json
 ```
 {
+  "enable": true,
   "smtp-server": "mail server",
   "smtp-port": 465,
   "email-user": "username for smtp",